neilnaveen/neilnaveen/README.md

 ### About

-Neil is a 9th grader who loves contributing to opensource and fighting in BJJ competitions.
+Neil loves contributing to opensource and fighting in BJJ competitions.

 ### Links